Waste Management Plan for Multi-Family Properties

-As of January 1, 2015, all condos or apartments are required to provide a comprehensive recycling service.
-If your building doesn’t already use a recycling service, it will be the responsibility of your property manager to provide one for you.
+As of January 1, 2015, all multi-family properties are required to provide an onsite garbage and recycling collection.
+If your building doesn’t already use a recycling service, it is the responsibility of your property manager to provide one for you.

 - All plastic bottles and containers labelled #1-7